nikita-chistyakov/Sentiment_Analysis_NLP/README.md

-# Sentimet Analysis with NLP
+# Sentiment Analysis with NLP
-A binary classification problem of text data: a sentiment analysis for movie reviews as positive or negative?
-My goal is to train a model on the text of a movie review that can predict the polarity of each review.
+A binary classification problem of text data: a sentiment analysis for movie reviews as positive or negative.
+My goal is to train a model on the text of a movie review which can predict the polarity of each review.

 # Objectives